Skip to content

 Understanding your service charges

-Service charges are additional costs you may be charged to cover things like buildings insurance, lift maintenance and sewerage.
+Learn about service charges, the additional costs you may be charged to cover things like buildings insurance, lift maintenance, and sewerage.

-Annual service charges vary depending on the type of home you live in, as well as by whether you’re a social tenant, private tenant, shared owner or leaseholder.
+Annual service charges vary depending on the type of home you live in, as well as whether you’re a social tenant, private tenant, shared owner, or leaseholder.

-They’re estimated by looking at the cost of services for a property in previous years and then working out a projected cost for the coming financial year.
-To help estimate costs, we group properties into blocks or estates and use factors like the number of homes or bedrooms.
+They’re estimated by looking at how much services have cost for a property in previous years and then working out a projected cost for the coming financial year.
+To help with this, we group properties into blocks or estates, and use factors like the number of homes or bedrooms.
 The actual costs for the year are then measured against this estimate.

-• Fixed - your payment is a set amount regardless of the year’s actual costs.
+• Fixed - meaning your payment is a set amount regardless of the year’s actual costs.

-• Variable - your payment changes depending on the year’s actual costs.
+• Variable - meaning your payment changes depending on the year’s actual costs.

 If you pay a variable service charge, we’ll let you know the actual annual cost within six months of the end of the financial year.
 We’ll add or subtract the difference between the estimate and the actual cost to the following year’s charges.